About POSI and FAQ

 There are points made in POSI about open and available data.
 Why not refer to the FAIR principles?

 First, POSI was developed before FAIR.
-But, more importantly, although FAIR is a relevant and useful list of principles, it doesn’t speak to core requirements of infrastructure.
+But, more importantly, although FAIR is a relevant and useful list of principles, it doesn’t speak to core requirements of infrastructure organisations.
 Nor, to many people’s surprise, does FAIR focus on striving for openness.

 Is adoption or endorsement of POSI only relevant to organisations actually running (or planning on running) scholarly infrastructure?